What is natural gas?

 How is consumption and production of gas measured?

 Worldwide, many different units are used by countries, which sometimes make it difficult to reconcile data.
-At the IEA, natural gas statistics are given in billion cubic metres (for volume), and in Terajoules (for energy).
-Worldwide, units such as kilowatt hours (kWh), kilocalories (kcal), Million British Thermal Units (MBtu or MMbtu), therms (th), million tonnes of oil equivalent (mtoe), billion cubic feet (bcf) or billion cubic feet per day (bcf/d) are used.
-Data on liquefied natural gas is given in tonnes or in bcm.
-It is worth noting that one cubic metre of LNG has much more energy than one cubic metre of gas at atmospheric pressure, due to the different physical states (i.e. one is in gaseous form, and one is a liquid).
+At the IEA, natural gas statistics are given in billion cubic metres (for volume) and in Terajoules (for energy).
+Worldwide, units such as kilowatt hours (kWh), kilocalories (kcal), million British Thermal Units (MBtu or MMbtu), therms (th), million tonnes of oil equivalent (mtoe), billion cubic feet (bcf) or billion cubic feet per day (bcf/d) are used.
+Data on liquefied natural gas are given in tonnes or in bcm.
+It is worth noting that 1cubic metre of LNG has much more energy than 1cubic metre of gas at atmospheric pressure, due to the different physical states (i.e. one is in gaseous form, and one is a liquid).
 A basic conversion tool can be found on the IEA website.

 In which sectors is natural gas consumed?

-Natural gas is traditionally consumed in the residential and commercial sectors, mostly for heating, in the industrial sector – sometimes industrials such as fertiliser producers use natural gas as raw material, and in the power sector.
+Natural gas is traditionally consumed in the residential and commercial sectors, mostly for heating, in the industrial sector – sometimes industrials such as fertiliser producers use natural gas as raw material – and in the power sector.
 The power sector is by far the largest user of natural gas with around 40% of global gas demand as the fuel contributes to meeting incremental power demand and produces less CO2 than coal.
 Industrials use roughly 24% of total gas consumption and the residential/commercial sector 22%.
 Other uses include own use by the energy industry (10%) – for example by GTL plants and losses.
-A more recent and rapidly developing sector is that of transport, which is expected to represent 9% of incremental demand over 2012-18 reaching almost 100 bcm by 2018 or 2.5% of total gas use.
-The Medium-Term Gas Market Report 2013 focused on this particular sector.

 What is LNG?

 LNG, or liquefied natural gas, is natural gas that has been liquefied for transport (very often by ship and sometimes by truck).
 Depending on its exact composition, natural gas becomes liquid at approximately -162°C at atmospheric pressure.
 This liquefied state enables the natural gas to be shrunk to 1/600th of its original volume.
 To be transported, natural gas is first liquefied in a LNG liquefaction plant.
 This requires all heavier hydrocarbons to be removed from the natural gas, which leaves only pure methane.
 Then it is transported in specialised LNG carriers.
 The largest LNG carrier, called Q-Max, can transport 264 000 m3 of LNG (or around 0.15 bcm).
 Finally LNG is re-gasified.
-LNG trade represented around 320 bcm, or 9% of global gas demand in 2012.
+In 2014, LNG trade accounted for 325 bcm, or 9% of global gas demand, up 1% from the year before.

 Who are the largest producers and consumers of LNG?